Architecture

 Overview

-MCP Hangar manages MCP providers with explicit lifecycle, health monitoring, and automatic cleanup.
+MCP Hangar manages MCP servers with explicit lifecycle, health monitoring, and automatic cleanup.

 MCP Hangar is organized as a monorepo: